 Term: The contract commenced on 9 July 2021 for an initial term of 5 years and automatically renews for further 2 year terms unless Li-S elects not to renew the agreement by giving at least 3 months' notice prior to the expiry of the latest term.

 Termination: Either party may terminate the agreement immediately if the other party commits a material breach that is unable to be rectified or where able to be rectified, fails to do so within a cure period, or the other party is insolvent or similar.

-Product supplied BNNTs with a purity of at least 95% or any other specifications agreed from time to time.
+Product BNNTs with a purity of at least 95% or any other specifications agreed supplied from time to time.
 The minimum Purchase Order quantity is 10gm.

-Permitted Purpose Li-S may only order BNNTs from BNNTTL to use BNNTs in the Li-S's development, testing and manufacture of batteries (including to stockpile BNNTs for later use in accordance with forecasts) and any other purpose agreed between the parties in writing.
+PermittedLi-S may only order BNNTs from BNNTTL to use BNNTs in the Li-S's development, testing and manufacture of batteries (including to development, testing and manufacture of batteries (including to stockpile BNNTs for later use in accordance with forecasts) and any other purpose agreed between the parties in writing.

 Other terms: The remainder of the agreement is on the usual commercial terms for a contract of this nature.

-NOTE 20 INVESTMENTS IN ASSOCIATES AND A JOINT VENTURE - NON - CURRENT (continued) Distribution Agreement with Li-S Energy
+Distribution Agreement with Li-S Energy